-If you don't have access to a printer, electronic copies can be emailed as an attachment to L3_MedicalScience@chichester.ac.uk with the email clearly labelled 'Medical Science Summer Project' prior to Induction.
+If you don't have access to a printer, electronic copies can be emailed as an attachment to MedicalScience@chichester.ac.uk with the email clearly labelled 'Medical Science Summer Project' prior to Induction.

-Welcome to WJEC level 3 Diploma/Certificate in Medical Science
+Welcome to A level Medical Science.